Skip to Content

 After Painting

-To make the chest look like a vintage card catalog cabinet, I used wood trim and thin plywood to form faux drawers on the front of the actual drawers.
+To make the chest look like a vintage card catalog cabinet, I would use wood trim and thin plywood to form faux drawers on the front of the actual drawers.

 To determine the size of each piece, I used craft paper to cut patterns for the designs.
 This allowed me to attach the patterns to the drawer fronts as a trial run.
 Therefore, I knew the pieces would fit before actually cutting the wood.